sunkencity999/familiarBot/README.md

 [🌐 Website](https://bytebot.ai) • [📚 Documentation](https://docs.bytebot.ai) • [💬 Discord](https://discord.com/invite/d9ewZkWPTP) • [𝕏 Twitter](https://x.com/bytebot_ai)

 </div>
 This is a an AI agent that was built from an open-source desktop agent named bytebot.
-We have extended it's capabilites to be improve it's usefulness as a working tool, and to enable the use of proprietary AI models, and on-premises AI models for greater security and privacy.
+We have extended it's capabilites to improve it's usefulness as a working tool, and to enable the use of proprietary AI models, and on-premises AI models for greater security and privacy.

 ## What is a Desktop Agent?